Search Funds: The Goldilocks of Buyers?

 Owner Operator Mitigates Management Depth

 The key is in the fact that the entrepreneur will operate the business.
-As the entrepreneur will be there day to day, there isn’t a need for a long transition.
-In fact, while most deals provide for some sort of transition services agreement, experience suggests that most entrepreneurs are ready to dive in and let the seller step away.
+As the entrepreneur will be there day today, there isn’t a need for a long transition.
+While most deals provide for some transition services agreement, experience suggests that most entrepreneurs are ready to dive in and let the seller step away.

 The Un-Perfect Fit

-Because the deal is “one off,” there isn’t an overarching need for a perfect fit.
+Because the deal is “one-off,” there isn’t an overarching need for a perfect fit.
 A search funder doesn’t have to worry about combining distribution channels, vendor conflicts, or achieving synergies in sales channels.
 There’s no need to rationalize a line card.
-The entrepreneur will likely be looking for a company that they feel that they can scale without having to rely on a legacy business to be able to do so.
+The entrepreneur will likely be looking for a company that they feel can scale without relying on legacy business.

-Given the requirement to be an owner operator, the acquirer will lack a safety net of existing management’s experience and knowledge.
+Given the requirement to be an owner-operator, the acquirer will lack a safety net of existing management’s experience and knowledge.
 This often translates to deeper due diligence.
-Additionally, because there is no strategic fit, valuations will likely be closer to fair market value than strategic value.
+Additionally, valuations will likely be closer to fair market value than the strategic value because there is no strategic fit.

 Wrapping it Up

 Understanding how the market may perceive your company is key to a successful transaction.
 One frequent tradeoff is a high valuation versus the length of time to find that perfect buyer.
-And with management depth a frequent problem, transitions can often be measured in years as buyers safeguard their investment and seek conveyable value.
-The current market is such that we are likely at the peak of a historically great M&A environment.
+And with management depth, a recurring problem, transitions can often be measured in years as buyers safeguard their investment and seek conveyable value.
+The current market is such that we are likely at the peak of a historically significant M&A environment.
 Waiting too long for the perfect deal could mean missing the market.
-If that’s a concern, a search fund could be the perfect counterparty for your deal.
+If that’s a concern, a search fund could be the ideal counterparty for your deal.